-- 306.1 Thirteen feet in Height, unless operating on a highway, designated by the Colorado Department of Transportation, to operate at Fourteen feet, six inches in Height. - 306.2 Ninety-seven thousand pounds Gross Vehicle Weight, subject to the Maximum Limits for Axle weight designated on the Bridge Weight Limit Map.
+- 306.1 Not to exceed fourteen feet six inches in Height, operating on a Highway, designated by the Colorado Department of Transportation. - 306.2 Ninety-seven thousand pounds Gross Vehicle Weight, subject to the Maximum Limits for Axle weight designated on the Bridge Weight Limit Map.
 Vehicle configuration must consist of a power unit and a Trailer Configured with at least two but not more than three Axles on the Trailer. - 306.3 Eight feet, six inches in Width. - 306.4 Length - 306.4.1 Tractor/Trailer Combination Seventy feet in Length for all Highways.
 There is No Length limit when trailer is fifty-seven feet four inches or less in Length when utilized as a tractor/trailer combination. - 306.4.2 Truck/Trailer Combination Truck shall not exceed forty-five feet in Length.
-The overall Truck/trailer combination shall not exceed seventy feet in Length. - 306.4.3 A Semi-Trailer used with a converter dolly shall be considered a trailer. - 306.5 Legal front and rear Overhangs not exceeding four feet in front and ten feet in rear.

-307 ANNUAL FLEET PERMITS FOR OVERLENGTH PUBLIC UTILITY VEHICLES OR LOADS
+The overall Truck/trailer combination shall not exceed seventy feet in Length. - 306.4.3 A Semi-Trailer used with a converter dolly shall be considered a trailer. - 306.5 Legal front and rear Overhangs not exceeding four feet in front and ten feet in rear. - 307 ANNUAL FLEET PERMITS FOR OVERLENGTH PUBLIC UTILITY VEHICLES OR LOADS